 We performed a comparison between Oracle API Management and WSO2 API Manager based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Google, Amazon Web Services (AWS) and others in API Management."The most valuable features for us are security and centralization."
+Find out what your peers are saying about Microsoft, Google, Amazon Web Services (AWS) and others in API Management."The initial setup isn't overly difficult."

 "It is very secure, easy to manage, and easy to configure.
 It is a web-based API.
 Moreover, we get direct support from Oracle guys."